pingcap/docs-cn/sql-statements/sql-statement-create-sequence.md

 ## MySQL compatibility

-Currently, MySQL does not have the sequence option.
-The TiDB sequence is borrowed from MariaDB.
-Except for the `SETVAL` function, all other functions have the same progressions with those functions of MariaDB.
+This statement is a TiDB extension.
+The implementation is modeled on sequences available in MariaDB.

+Except for the `SETVAL` function, all other functions have the same _progressions_ as MariaDB.
 Here "progression" means that the numbers in a sequence follow a certain arithmetic progression rule defined by the sequence.
 Although you can use `SETVAL` to set the current value of a sequence, the subsequent values of the sequence still follow the original progression rule.

 For example: